Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

-Addressing this challenge requires a hardware-aware design philosophy in which model capacity, parameter efficiency, and inference cost are considered alongside accuracy from the earliest stages of development.
-Excessively large models often contain significant redundancy, and careful analysis of model capacity can reveal opportunities to enhance parameter efficiency while mitigating overfitting.
-Quantisation can also dramatically reduce memory footprint and computational complexity with minimal impact on accuracy.
 While pruning is a widely used technique for removing non-essential parameters, it is currently not supported within SNL due to the challenges associated with efficiently implementing sparse representations on FPGA hardware.
 In practice, comparable benefits can often be achieved through careful architectural simplification and capacity control.
-Additional gains can be realised through preprocessing at the data source, knowledge distillation, and focusing on inherently lightweight and resource-efficient algorithms, rather than retrofitting for deployment.
+Additional gains can be realized through preprocessing at the data source, knowledge distillation, and focusing on inherently lightweight and resource-efficient algorithms, rather than retrofitting for deployment.

-A compelling example of this co-design philosophy is provided by the LCLS-II SpeckleNN~\cite{10.3389/fhpcp.2025.1520151} application.
+A compelling use cae of SNL is provided by the LCLS-II SpeckleNN~\cite{10.3389/fhpcp.2025.1520151} application.
 In this use case, neural networks are employed to analyse diffraction patterns generated by molecular imaging experiments and to decide, in real time, whether individual frames contain scientifically valuable information that should be retained or vetoed.
 The original GPU-based SpeckleNN model achieved ~94\% accuracy and 98\% data reduction but, with 5.5 million parameters, was too large for FPGA deployment at the detector edge.
 Using SNL and a hardware-aware optimization process, the model was re-engineered to ~65,000 parameters, maintaining ~91\% accuracy while improving compression to 98.8\%, and enabling FPGA deployment with microsecond latency.
 This example illustrates how modest sacrifices in accuracy can yield substantial gains in deployability and overall system performance.
 Similar efforts are underway in the domain of collider physics, where expensive transformer-based learning for classification of BSM event signatures can be replaced by lightweight MLP Mixer~\cite{tolstikhin2021mlpmixerallmlparchitecturevision} models, offering similar performance while eliminating expensive operations.